American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 If you have a child-care background and an SUV, consider child pick-up services.
 Busy parents often need the help.
 Or, you could use that van sitting idle in the driveway as an airport shuttle service.
 If your vehicle has a ramp, consider researching how to become a medical transportation vehicle in your area.

-Potential Costs of Making Money with Your Car
+Potential Costs of Making Money With Your Car

 Track Costs for Tax Purposes

-It’s a good idea to keep accurate records to see how much of your car-based side-hustle costs you can deduct from your income on your tax return.
-You may be able to use the actual costs of operating your car, including gas, oil, tires, repairs, insurance, tolls, parking, garage fees, license fees, registration fees, lease payments, and depreciation.
-But what can and cannot be deducted can be difficult to understand, so it’s best to consult a tax professional.
+It’s a good idea to keep accurate records to see how much your car-based side-hustle costs so you can deduct from your income on your tax return.
+You may be able to use the actual costs of operating your car, including:

 The Takeaway